HassanObeid89/testing-todo-app/README.md

 1. Recoil for global state management of the shopping list and modal states.
 2. Firebase for hosting the project.
+3. Jest and React-testing-library to write unit testing.
+5. uuid to create unique id for the shopping items.

 ---